clockler/ddbag/README.md

 # Usage

+Want it in your server?
+[Just use this link](https://discordapp.com/api/oauth2/authorize?client_id=282751290029899776&scope=bot&permissions=67488832) to add it.
+Only the Read Messages and Send Messages permissions are currently used, the others are just there in case I feel like using them later for any reason.
+None of these require 2FA or are administrative in nature.

+Note that I don't currently implement sharding at all.
+It's on the cards, but will require a more abstracted gateway approach.

 See it in your server?
 Just mention it and go nuts - the main version of this is running as `@dbag#7193`.
 Any message mentioning the bot is logged, even if it's 100% erroneous, so feel free to put suggestions to me that way if you got 'em.
 I promise to check the logs if it crashes.
 You should try to make it do that, too.

 ## Rolling Dice